sgoudsme/ArduinoMqttDmx/README.md

 Needed library:
  - pubsubclient

 Before uploading this software, a serial number need to be uploaded in EEPROM.
 This way of programming gives every arduino a fixed number, without the constant need of changing the software.
+You can find the way of programming the serial number in my other repository: https://github.com/sgoudsme/Write-EEPROM-numbers.

 Fill in the ip, username and password of your broker in the code.

 This bridge supports up to 50 DMX channels.
 Enlarging the buffer size is possible, but I had some unstabilities.